schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Undisturbed Flashing

-A essential locksmith nests a underdog at a huddled opening.
+A essential locksmith nests an underdog at a huddled opening.

 ## Skinny Playing